 DASA research examines slavery as a historical and contemporary phenomenon.

-DASA’s interdisciplinary tradition supports comparative and country-specific research that contributes to the theorisation of slavery and freedom, and the documentation of different forms of slavery around the world.
-Recent projects have aimed to tackle present-day manifestations and legacies of slavery in Africa.
+DASA’s interdisciplinary tradition supports comparative and country-specific research that contributes to the theorisation of freedom and un-freedom, and the documentation of different forms of slavery, abolition and emancipation around the world.
+A recent collaborative project tackled present-day manifestations and legacies of slavery in West Africa.